klebgenomics/Kaptive/docs/db/curation.md

 5. **Caching**: The compiled database is serialized (pickled) and saved to your local cache directory (`~/.kaptive/<keyword>.pkl`), alongside a lightweight JSON file (`~/.kaptive/<keyword>.json`) used for ultra-fast version checking on subsequent runs.

-## Database Versioning & Release Workflow
+## :lucide-git-branch: Database Versioning & Release Workflow
 This repository uses a fully automated Continuous Integration / Continuous Deployment (CI/CD) pipeline to manage database versions.

 You do not need to manually edit version numbers or create Git tags.
 The pipeline relies on Semantic Versioning (SemVer) and reads your